buddhist-uni/buddhist-uni.github.io/library.md

 permalink: /library/
 ---

-The same, great content featured in [the courses]({% link courses.md %}) along with other excellent works which I've found helpful in my own studies.
+The same, great content featured in [the courses]({% link courses.md %}) along with other works I've found helpful in my own studies.

 You can explore the library by: